babylonchain/staking-api-service/README.md

 # Staking API Service

-The Staking API Service is a critical component of the Babylon Phase-1 Mainnet, focused on serving information about the state of the network and receiving unbonding requests for further processing.
+The Staking API Service is a critical component of the Babylon Phase-1 system, focused on serving information about the state of the network and receiving unbonding requests for further processing.
 The API can be utilised by user facing applications, such as staking dApps.